Skip to Content

 For businesses, the Odoo Sales module provides a structured way to manage customer quotations, product lines, pricing, taxes, payment terms, salespeople, and order status in one system.
 This makes it easier for sales teams to track what has been quoted, what has been confirmed, and what still needs to be delivered or invoiced.

 In a broader business setup, Odoo Sales does not work as a standalone sales tool only.
-It can be connected with other Odoo applications such as CRM, Inventory, Accounting, eCommerce, and Point of Sale, helping companies build a unified flow between sales operations and back-office processes.
+It can be connected with other Odoo applications such as CRM, Inventory, Accounting, eCommerce, and Odoo Point of Sale, helping companies build a unified flow between sales operations and back-office processes.

 Odoo apps dashboard showing Sales CRM Inventory Accounting eCommerce and Point of Sale